TRD Wheels Vs. Aftermarket 5th Gen 4Runner Wheels

 Commitment to Vehicle Quality, Ride and Control

 When you choose TRD Pro Wheels, you are getting a master design and a commitment to quality that goes far beyond appearance.
-These wheels are designed to function optimally on your TRD 4Runner Suspension, Tacoma, Tundra, and the FJ.
+These wheels are designed to function optimally on your TRD Suspension.
 The customization goes far beyond making sure the wheels are the right dimensions to fit the car.

 These wheels are actually designed to work perfectly on your 4Runner, Tacoma or FJ’s make and model.
 You can buy TRD wheels with confidence, knowing that your vehicle will function and look better than ever.